 For questions about these meeting, please email email@example.com.
 We look forward to meeting with you!

 We are looking for well-rounded applicants who will help us achieve our mission statement as a program.
-Please see the Selection Process section of our website for more information.
+Please see the Prospective Student Qualities section of our website on our Prospective Student page for more information.

 CSU is a private institution, and we do not distinguish between in-state and out-of-state applicants.